Skip to content

 In today’s fast-moving market, companies are seeking a crystal-clear view into their supply chains.
 It’s an era where emerging technologies take center stage, revolutionizing the supply chain visibility process to gain both insight and oversight from the first order to the final delivery.
 This article is a comprehensive examination of innovative tools and strategies that are transforming how logistics organizations achieve visibility, analyze operations, and manage supply chains.
 Without a doubt, emerging visibility tech is now more critical than ever, empowering supply chains to optimize efficiency, enhance reliability, and outpace the competition.

-Indeed, this article will look at much more than just how tracking technology can improve supply chain visibility.
+This article will look at much more than just how tracking technology can improve supply chain visibility.
 Achieving true visibility requires more than simply collecting tracking data.
 That’s merely the starting point.
 It also involves: 1) integrating data, 2) transmitting meaningful data among logistics partners, 3) analyzing data to extract actionable insights, and 4) fostering trust through digital identity solutions.
 Moreover, an exciting frontier is emerging as technologies like Decision Intelligence begin to enhance complex decision-making processes.
 Ready to learn more?
 Join me as I look at seven emerging technological innovations that are pushing supply chain visibility to new heights and beyond.

 1. Tracking Technologies: New Innovations Converging to Further Magnify Supply Chain Visibility.

-So, each supply chain operation requires at least one tracking solution, often more, to fulfill basic visibility needs.
-Furthermore, it is critical to select the right tracking solution that can provide substantial value as well as a reasonable return on investment (ROI).
-Below is a list of eight key tracking technologies and their applications, serving as a foundation for enhancing the visibility of both assets and operational events.
+Over the years tracking technologies have undergone a transformative evolution.
+As a result, there are now many cutting-edge innovations that converge to offer unprecedented supply chain visibility.
+At the same time, every business may not have a use case for all of these tracking technologies.
+Moreover, it is critical to select the right tracking solution that provides substantial value as well as a reasonable return on investment (ROI).
+Below is a list of key tracking technologies and their applications, serving as a foundation for enhancing the visibility of both assets and operational events.

 Tracking Technologies and Use Cases

-- 2D And QR Barcodes: Able to store more data and increased interoperability than just traditional 1D barcodes.
+• 2D And QR Barcodes: Able to store more data and increased interoperability than just traditional 1D barcodes.

-- Global Positioning System (GPS): Provides real-time tracking.
+• Global Positioning System (GPS): Provides real-time tracking.

-- 5G Broadband Cellular: Provides low-cost, highly compatible communications technology for real-time tracking.
+• 5G Broadband Cellular: Provides low-cost, highly compatible communications technology for real-time tracking.

-- Augmented Reality (AR): Enables context for better tracking of asset status and visibility.
+• Augmented Reality (AR): Enables context for better tracking of asset status and visibility.

-- Drones Technology: For final-mile delivery and inventory visibility.
+• Drones Technology: For final-mile delivery and inventory visibility.

-- Blockchain: In specific use cases, provides traceability technology for supply chains.
+• Blockchain: In specific use cases, provides traceability technology for supply chains.

-- Cloud-based Platforms: Enable easier integration for supply chain visibility.
+• Cloud-based Platforms: Enable easier integration for supply chain visibility.

 2. Internet of Things (IoT) Devices: Providing Deeper Visibility of Objects and Environmental Details.

-IoT technology deserves special mention as IoT devices are becoming a major data source for supply chain visibility event data.
+Without a doubt, IoT technology deserves special mention as IoT devices are becoming a major data source for supply chain visibility event data.
 Examples of IoT devices include RFID tags, GPS trackers, sensors, smart shelves, and wearables to name a few.
 Indeed, these devices enable real-time insights into the status and condition of goods in transit and at rest.
 Supply chains have used IoT technology for several decades, but due to cost and compatibility challenges this technology was not widely deployed.
 Now, things have changed.
 Below is a list of reasons why most, if not all, businesses should consider deploying IoT technology within their supply chains.

 Advantages of IoT Tech

-- Lower Costs.
+• Lower Costs.
 The costs are decreasing for this technology such as with passive RFID tags that now can cost just a few cents for each tag.

-- Improved Interoperability.
+• Improved Interoperability.
 IoT device interoperability continues to improve in terms of open standards and compatibility with a wide range of communications technologies.

-- Collects and Monitors A Wide Range of Data Points.
+• Collects and Monitors A Wide Range of Data Points.
 This includes a wide variety of environmental characteristics such as temperature and motion.

-- IoT Software Adds Visibility To All Functions Of The Supply Chain.
+• IoT Software Adds Visibility To All Functions Of The Supply Chain.
 This includes fleet management, shared micromobility solutions, warehouse management, asset tracking, worker safety, and predictive maintenance to name a few.,

 So, imagine a world intertwined with smart devices everywhere, seamlessly providing total visibility to every logistics event as well as the status of every supply chain asset.
 Indeed, this is quickly becoming a reality.
 For more details on IoT supply chain visibility, see Internet Of Things Examples – Hidden Technology Automating Logistics.
-In this article, I offer insights on how IoT tech is empowering logistics operations.
-Moreover, I’ll showcase six Internet of Things examples on ways IoT is transforming the supply chain industry.

 3. Data Integration Tools: Increases Access to Data and Enables Rapid Supply Chain Visibility.